golang/website/_content/blog/why-generics.md

 function is applicable for the types being used.

-In practice this contract would probably go into the standard library, and so really the Min function (which will probably also be in the standard library somewhere) will look like this.
-Here we're just referring to the contract Ordered defined in the package contracts.
+In practice this contract would probably go into the standard library, and so really the `Min` function (which will probably also be in the standard library somewhere) will look like this.
+Here we're just referring to the contract `Ordered` defined in the contracts package.

 {{raw `
 	func Min (type T contracts.Ordered) (a, b T) T {